 I love fresh food, my family and the planet we live on.
 As a family, we are moving more and more toward self reliance in terms of food as a way to retain autonomy over what we eat.

-Our latest project includes 360 square feet of growing space on our front lawn.
-Can this space provide nutrient dense sustenance for a family of 5 over a 22 week growing season and beyond?
+Our project included 360 square feet of growing space on our front lawn.
+I wanted to know if this space can provide nutrient dense sustenance for a family of 5 over a 22 week growing season and beyond?
 Can this project save us money or even make money?
-Stay tuned to find out.

 Why would people living in countries where food is ‘cheap’, available in mass quantities, and sold in convenient supermarkets, supercenters or wholesale club stores, often disposed of before expiring want to grow their own?